spettersson/splunk4patientprivacy/data_guide.md

 A sourcetype instructs Splunk how to perform index-time processing, specifically by determining:

-- How logs are separated into individual events
+- How log records are separated into individual events
 - How the timestamp is identified, extracted and assigned to each individual event

 ### **Define and Create Sourcetype(s)**